friction2d/friction2d.github.io/_drafts/friction-096.md

 * Removed Ubuntu Lunar (23.04) native package
 * Added Ubuntu Noble (24.04) native package
+* Removed Flatpak package, will submit to flathub after release
+* Fixed broken RPM package

 ### Other

-* Major improvements to the build process
+* Major improvements to the build process (skia is now part of Friction)
+* Started moving GUI code to frictionui library
+* Moved more code to the frictioncore library
+* Removed a lot of unused code
 * Upgraded from Qt 5.12 to Qt 5.15

 [**Full Changelog**](https://github.com/friction2d/friction/compare/v0.9.5...main).